functionalities for creating spatial graphs and losses

 Spatial loss construction

-from smoother import SpatialLoss
+from smoother import SpatialWeightMatrix, SpatialLoss

-coords = pd.read_csv(...) # n_spot x 2
+coords = np.random.rand(1000, 2) # n_spot x 2, spatial coordinates

 weights = SpatialWeightMatrix()

-# transform it into a spatial loss function using the ICAR model
+# transform it into spatial loss

 # regularize any spatial random variable of interest

-x = torch.tensor(...) # n_dim x n_spot
+variable_of_interest = torch.randn(2, 1000) # n_dim x n_spot

 Note

-The inverse of covariance \(\Sigma_{n \times n}\) is stored at sp_loss_fn.inv_cov.
-During downstream optimizations the covariance is always fixed since it represents prior belief.
+The inverse of covariance \(\Sigma_{n \times n}\) is stored at sp_loss_fn.inv_cov as a sparse COO matrix.
+During downstream optimizations, the covariance is always fixed since it represents prior belief.
 The loss is proportional to the negative log likelihood of the prior \(L_{sp}(X; \Sigma) = \frac{1}{2}X^T \Sigma^{-1}X\).

 Smoother offers five different yet related spatial processes: CAR (conditional autoregressive), SAR (simultaneous autoregressive), ICAR, ISAR, and SMA (spatial moving average).
 Specifically, CAR and SAR are equivalent upon transformation, and ICAR and ISAR are the weights-scaled versions so that the autocorrelation parameter \(\rho\) falls in [0, 1].
 By adjusting \(\rho\), these models can achieve parallel regularization effects.
 Based on numerical considerations, we typically recommend using ICAR with varying \(\rho\) (or ISAR with smaller \(\rho\)) to accommodate data with diverse neighborhood structures, for instance, “ICAR (\(\rho = 0.99\))” for data with clear anatomy and “ICAR (\(\rho = 0.9\))” for tumor data.
 SMA is generally not recommended since the resulting inverse covariance matrix tends to be less sparse, potentially slowing down computation.